 But the festival isn’t just about eating and drinking.
 Next year will mark the 40th anniversary of the first edition of the Australian Women’s Weekly Children’s Birthday Cake Book.
 The book’s contents and recipes have been embedded into the childhood memories of generations of Australians, and they’ll be celebrated in an exhibition at the NGV’s Ian Potter Centre at Federation Square.

-The Melbourne Food & Wine Festival runs from March 19 to 29, 2020.
+The Melbourne Food and Wine Festival runs from March 19 to 29, 2020.
 Full program and tickets here.